residualimages/span_ud_nodeserver/README.md

 The settings for this node are:

 #### Short Poll
-   * How often to begin the SPAN circuit value query.
+   * How often to begin the SPAN circuit value query
 #### Long Poll
    * Not used